Here's how to invest smartly to reduce your tax liability and save money

 Stage 2: Happily married and blessed with kids: What are the ideal income-tax saving options?

 In your 30s and 40s, you have a family to look after.
 Your spouse and children wait for you when you head back home after a day’s work.
 Milestones like your child’s higher education, wedding, or a second home are your goals.
 Hence, along with tax benefits, you must look for investments that bring in long-term returns and help establish a secure financial future for your family.

 Here are some tax-saving ideas for you:

-1. Public Provident Fund (PPF): A PPF offers an interest rate of 7.8% (compounded annually, effective from 1st July 2017).
+1. Public Provident Fund (PPF): A PPF offers an interest rate of 7.1% (compounded annually).
 This is a safe and popular investment tool.
 While the returns are not very competitive, the invested amount (up to a maximum of Rs.
 1.5 lakhs) gets exempt from income tax under Section 80C of the Income Tax Act.

 2. Life Insurance: A life insurance policy is crucial at this stage, especially now that you have dependents.
 It will help them sustain their lifestyle and support their life goals, even if you’re no longer around.
 It becomes even more necessary if you have loans or liabilities to repay.

 Stage 3: Am middle-aged, at the peak of my career.
 What are the tax saving instruments to choose?

 In your late 40s and early 50s, you have reached a stage where you have accomplished a lot for yourself.
 You may even start to think about your retirement and therefore, want to secure a retirement corpus.
 These are a few tax saving ideas you can try: